jskycak3/jpskycak.github.io/_pages/research.md

 ## [Master's](#masters)

 <i>2018-20.</i> I'm doing a master's in computer science through Georgia Tech OMSCS.
 Classes/projects begin in August 2018!
-I'll decide by Fall 2019 whether I want to return to data science in industry, or take on a PhD and move towards data science research / teaching in academia.
+I'll decide by Fall 2019 whether I want to return to data science in industry, or take on a PhD in computational biology.

 In Progress | <font color="green">Programmable Self-Assembly into Any Shape of 2 or 3 Dimensions</font> | | Extending the self-assembly algorithm presented by Rubenstein et al. in the paper <i>Programmable self-assembly in a thousand-robot swarm</i>.